 3. EzyDog Element Dog Jacket

 This dog winter jacket scores an A+ when it comes to water resistance, thanks to its polyester shell made from 600 Denier material with Oxford panels.
 It's one of the tougher jackets on the list, designed to withstand the elements and not snag on branches.
 To keep your dog cozy, the inside features non-pilling fleece that's super soft and comfortable.
 Its unique stretchable neck opening made from Neo-Xpand™ material makes it easy to slip on and offers ample chest protection while also allowing your dog to move freely and comfortably.
 Other features include a reflective trim to help with visibility, as well as a waterproof zipper on top for attaching a leash.
-It's available in sizes ranging from X-Small to X-Large.
+It's available in sizes ranging from extra-extra-small to extra-extra-large.

 4. Alpine All-Weather Dog Coat